Grid project Chippis – Mörel

 The project Chippis – Mörel was included in the sectoral plan for transmission lines (SÜL) in 2001.
 The Federal Council specified an overhead line corridor in 2012.
 Swissgrid was commissioned to construct the overhead line.
 On 29 March 2019, Swissgrid submitted the planning approval procedure for the 380-kV line project Chippis – Mörel and for the 220-kV line project Chippis – Stalden to the Federal Inspectorate for Heavy Current Installations (ESTI).

-Ideally, the commissioning for the new 380-kV line Chippis – Mörel is planned for 2028.
-In case of objections and legal proceedings, commissioning may be delayed by several years.
+Ideally, the commissioning of the new 380-kV Chippis – Mörel line is planned to take place by 2030.
+In the event of objections and legal proceedings, commissioning may be delayed by several years.

 Schedule in the best case scenario